Co0lDoge/ColdWeather/README.md

 - Forecast for a week
 - Ability to select city

-App built using data from www.weatherapi.com implemented using dependency injection, so adding new data sources should be revalably easy (may require adapters to display via existing composables).
+App built using data from www.weatherapi.com implemented using dependency injection, so adding new data sources should be relatively easy.

 | Phone Image |